 A few numbers were eerily similar to the embarrassing loss Washington handed OKC two nights earlier.

-The Thunder lead the league in turnover differential, but were on the wrong end of the stat again, getting 10 from Minnesota, while coughing it up themselves 16 times.
+The Thunder led the league in turnover differential, but was on the wrong end of the stat again, getting 10 from Minnesota, while coughing it up themselves 16 times.

-The Thunder lead the league in offensive rebounding, too.
-Yet, against Minnesota, they grabbed 10, but allowed 15.
+The Thunder leads the league in offensive rebounding, too.
+Yet, against Minnesota, they grabbed 10 but allowed 15.